goreilly/aaniu/contents/karoshicon-vendors.md

 ### Restrictions

 The HSC places restrictions on what we may allow vendors to sell.
-Additionaly the NIU campus has zero-tolerance for weapons.
+Additional the NIU campus has zero-tolerance for weapons.

 * No 18+ Items
 * No food, drinks, or snacks